rxwen/codex.nvim/README.md

                         -- For local installations: "~/.claude/local/claude"
                         -- For native binary: use output from 'which claude'

+    -- Send/Focus Behavior
+    -- When true, successful sends will focus the Claude terminal if already connected focus_after_send = false,

     -- Selection Tracking
     track_selection = true,
     visual_demotion_delay_ms = 50,